- What to see

 - Price: Free

-- Accommodation Nearby: Don't miss this festival and stay in one of these apartments in Horta
+- Accommodation Nearby: Don't miss this festival and stay in one of these holiday apartments in Barcelona

 - Website: Festa Mayor de Horta Website